PurplProto/android-pin-brute-force/README.md

   - Running a kernel with HID support
   - With a full chroot install of Nethunter
   - Has Root access
+  - `hid` USB Function enabled in the USB Arsenal section of the Nethunter App
 - A locked Android device

+## Downloads
+I had troubles getting the dynamically linked builds running in the Nethunter chroot environment, therefore all builds are built statically linked appart from x86_64, I could not get this building statically linked, therefore it is a dynamically linked binary.

+You can find the built binaries [on the releases page](https://github.com/PurplProto/android-pin-brute-force/releases/latest).

 ## Usage